4 weeks at Beijing Normal University in Zhuhai, China

 Please note that this program does not teach Chinese as a Second Language.
 Conversational Chinese will be offered in some of the evenings by the BNUZ language partners.

-You can earn up to 9 credit hours (3 courses) depending on your academic situation — credits earned from this program are applicable to the extent that they fulfill the requirements of your academic program (usually Arts electives).
+Credits earned from this program are applicable to the extent that they fulfill the requirements of your academic program (usually Arts electives).
 You must request approval to transfer credits via the Letter of Permission Request Form; detailed information on how to complete your LoP will be given after your acceptance is confirmed.

 Important: Final grades issued by the host university will not be included in the calculation of your Saint Mary’s GPA.
 Only the number of transfer credit hours are recorded for courses you complete at a grade of 65% or higher.
 Once the credits are transferred to your degree, they are treated as SMU credits.